-An amazing group of artists, curators and researchers exploring the concepts of value, digital infrastructure.
-The impact of art with Artificial Intelligence from an ethical moral lens was explored as well as some great ideas using interactive analogue and digital games to provoke social change
+An amazing group of artists, curators and researchers exploring the concepts of value and digital infrastructure.
+The impact of art with Artificial Intelligence from an ethical moral lens was explored as well as some great ideas using interactive analogue and digital games to provoke social change.

 Emily and I had connected back in the fall of 2020 through the Museum Computer Network conference and we had finally found a time that worked for both of our schedules to talk about our visions for our careers and the muse-tech industry.